becauseofhope/because-of-hope/README.md

+# :warning: SUPERCEDED :warning:

+:moyai:

+This has been superseded by the Shopify Store and hosting at [https://becauseofhope.org](http://www.becauseofhope.org).

+Some elements of the old site have been rebuilt as web components for use in the Shopify Hosting.
+Those can be found at the [boh_components repository](https://github.com/becauseofhope/boh_components).

 # Because of Hope Website

 [https://becauseofhope.org](http://www.becauseofhope.org)

-This is the source code for Because of Hope's website.
+This was the source code for Because of Hope's website.
 BOH is a 501(c)(3) organization in Santa Barbara, CA that helps widows and orphans through sustainable means.